Responsibilities of Regulated Health Professionals

 - Participate in the Quality Assurance (QA) Program within two months of your date of initial registration.

 - Abiding by the Professional Practice Standards for Registered Psychotherapists and Code of Ethics.

-- Understanding CRPO’s Zero Tolerance of Sexual Abuse by Members Policy and ensuring you are maintaining professional boundaries and meeting the minimum expectations for member conduct, as laid out in the Professional Misconduct Regulation.
+- Understanding CRPO’s Zero Tolerance of Sexual Abuse by Members Policy and ensuring you are maintaining professional boundaries and meeting the minimum expectations for registrant conduct, as laid out in the Professional Misconduct Regulation.

 - Cooperating with the College in the event a complaint is alleged against you.

-Members of CRPO are expected to understand and comply with the professional, legal and ethical requirements governing their practise.
+Registrants of CRPO are expected to understand and comply with the professional, legal and ethical requirements governing their practise.
 These can be found on the Legislation and By-laws and Standards & Regulations pages of our website.

-This section of the website contains all of the information new members of the College need to know.
+This section of the website contains all of the information new registrants of the College need to know.
 Please read on and refer to the summary checklist to help you keep track of your progress as you work your way through the content.